sebiwtt/flaskriver/docs/API/ClassificationInterface.md

 ### predict()

 The `predict()` method will be linked to the /predict endpoint.
-It does not receive any parameters, but gets its inputs in form of the JSON payload from the request.
+It does not receive any parameters but gets its inputs in form of the JSON payload from the request.
 The model will then predict a value which will be returned in the response.
-Since the model will perform a classification task it will either return one value in form of the predicted class or it will return the probabilites for all the possible classes.
+Since the model will perform a classification task it will either return one value in form of the predicted class or it will return the probabilities for all the possible classes.
 You can specify this when instantiating the model by passing the `predictions` parameter.

 **Method parameters**